e7qpham/masterThesis/README.md

 routes.
-The implementation of large-scale hydrogen storage in the German energy system can expand the hydrogen market in Europe, in particular, the electrolysis market in several areas, and modify local hydrogen hubs in the Netherlands, France, 61and Spain.
+The implementation of large-scale hydrogen storage in the German energy system can expand the hydrogen market in Europe, in particular, the electrolysis market in several areas, and modify local hydrogen hubs in the Netherlands, France, and Spain.
 In Germany, large-scale salt caverns also offer locational marginal hydrogen price drops further south.
 Furthermore, the integration of hydrogen storage in Germany could lead to grid congestion in these market corridors.
 Thus, both regional and technical support are needed to upgrade these hydrogen pipelines